Dolphin v1.0 Technical Report: Model Training

 \subsubsection{Domain-Specialized Training}

 The goal of the \textbf{Domain-Specialized Training} is to inject ultrasound-specific knowledge into the large language model while preserving its inherent generalizability to the greatest extent possible.
-During this phase, the model is trained on extensive textbook-based ultrasound data and publicly available ultrasound datasets.
-The training encompasses ultrasound images of 15 major anatomical systems, with particular emphasis on developing fundamental capabilities in \textbf{disease diagnosis}, \textbf{anatomical localization}, and \textbf{scan plane recognition}.
-Notably, we transform lesion localization information into standardized directional descriptors (e.g., "upper left quadrant"), thereby endowing the model with precise pathological assessment capabilities.
+During this phase, the model is trained on extensive textbook-based ultrasound data and diagnostic-oriented ultrasound datasets.
+The training encompasses ultrasound images of 15 major anatomical systems, with particular emphasis on developing fundamental capabilities in \textbf{disease diagnosis}, \textbf{anatomical localization}, and \textbf{standard plane recognition}.

-Recent studies conducted by \citep{chen2020recall}, \citep{yang2025fine} have robustly evidenced that domain-specific fine-tuning of large language models with medical datasets may substantially compromise their core linguistic competencies, resulting in pronounced catastrophic forgetting phenomena.
-This empirical finding underscores the critical need for balanced adaptation strategies when specializing foundational models for medical applications.

-During our model training process, we encountered the same issue.
-Therefore, when fine-tuning the model with ultrasound data using SFT (Supervised Fine-Tuning), we incorporated data from other domains, with particular emphasis on the model's fundamental capabilities in the following aspects: \textbf{reasoning}, \textbf{multi-turn dialogue}, \textbf{instruction-following }, \textbf{OCR detection}, and \textbf{mathematical reasoning}.
-The introduction of general-domain data helped maintain these core competencies.
+Recent studies \citep{chen2020recall,yang2025fine} evidence the occurrence of catastrophic forgetting when fine-tuning LLMs on medical datasets, thereby compromising their core linguistic competencies, highlighting the need for balanced adaptation strategies in medical applications.
+Therefore, when fine-tuning the model with ultrasound data using SFT (Supervised Fine-Tuning), we incorporated data from other domains, with particular emphasis on the model's fundamental capabilities in the following aspects: \textbf{reasoning}, \textbf{multi-turn dialogue}, \textbf{instruction-following }, \textbf{OCR detection}, and \textbf{mathematical reasoning}, which helped to maintain the core competencies of the original LLM.
+A figure illustrating the model's performance on other benchmarks is included in Figure \ref{deep_reasoning}.

-Interestingly, we observed that as the volume of both ultrasound-specific data and general-domain data increased proportionally, the model demonstrated simultaneous improvements in both ultrasound-related tasks and general-domain performance.
+Interestingly, we observed that as the volume of both ultrasound-specific and general-domain data increased proportionally, the model demonstrated simultaneous improvements in both ultrasound-related tasks and general-domain performance.
 This synergistic enhancement suggests that domain-specific specialization and general capability maintenance can be mutually reinforcing when balanced appropriately during training.